 And then there is the beer.
 Golden is home to the world’s largest single-site brewery, as well as to a half dozen craft breweries and distilleries.

-We are asking that all of our visitors continue to practice social distancing and and wear masks when required by our business owners (check with the vendors prior to your visit about their mask requirements).
-For updates and information, visit www.visitgolden.com/covid-19-alerts.
+We are asking that all of our visitors to Golden continue to practice social distancing and and wear masks both indoors and outdoors.

 WHERE CAN I USE THE BATHROOM IN GOLDEN?

 There are three public restrooms available in Golden: Parfet Park (701 10th Street), Lion's Park Ball Field (10th Street North of Clear Creek), and near the Astor House (822 12th Street).
 All have code locks that automatically open and lock the restrooms daily.
 They are set to be unlocked from 7AM to 10PM daily.

 WHERE CAN WE TAKE A SHORT, EASY HIKE?

 Try the trail along Clear Creek!
 It’s paved, there aren’t a lot of changes in elevation, and you can stop by several Golden attractions while you walk.
 For a list of trails in Golden, click here.

 Click here for a full list of places to park in Golden.

 If you do not have your own transportation, please consider the FlexRide Bus.
 Service is now offered every 15 minutes on the weekdays from 6:30 AM to 6:30 PM.
 The City of Golden’s Bike Library, located to the west of the Visitors & Information Center, is open summer months and is free for the first two hours.
 Downtown Golden is walkable, but if you need to get to the other regions, we recommend using a ride-share service.

 Downtown Golden is a smoke-free zone.
 Smoking in other regions is only allowed in designated areas.